We Intentionally Build Character and Confidence

 What is Timanous like?

-It’s not unusual to miss things from home.
-Any new situation can take getting used to, but you will find people at Timanous friendly, helpful, and supportive.
+It’s not unusual to miss things from home, but campers will find people at Timanous friendly, helpful, and supportive.
 Most of our counselors were campers at Timanous and many of them know how it feels to be homesick.
-They are there to help you.
-There is so much to do and so many great people, you’ll be surprised how fast your time goes at Timanous.
+They are there to help.
+There is so much to do and so many great people, your child will be surprised how fast your time goes at Timanous.
 We have one of the highest return rates of any camp, which should tell you that Timanous is a home away from home for many boys.
 We share a video with all new campers called The Secret Ingredients of Summer Camp Success, which has some great advice on helping to make the transition to camp easier.
 Make sure you watch it with your family.
 How's the food?

 Campers love the food!
 Our chef has been at Timanous for over 40 years and knows what kids like.
-We eat in the “barn” and meals are served family style.
-You will change tables each week so you’ll meet campers of all ages.
+We eat in the “Barn” and meals are served family style.
+Campers change tables each week so they meet campers of all ages.
 A salad bar and vegetarian dishes are offered each meal.
 Snacks are provided every afternoon.
-You will not go hungry at Timanous.
 There are picnics, Saturday night cookouts, and other special meals throughout the summer.
 We are a nut-free camp.
 Special attention is given to our campers with food allergies by our chef and nursing staff to make sure they are not exposed to any potential allergens and that they feel comfortable with our food offerings.
-What should I bring other than the Timanous outfit?
+What to bring other than the Timanous outfit?

 Regular bathrooms are located near most cabins with flush toilets and individual stalls.
 Individual showers are available in the shower house and each cabin takes at least three showers a week.
 The bathrooms and shower house all have electricity and lights so you can see at night.
-What activities can I do?
+What activities are there?

 We also go on camping trips to amazing places all over Maine, and have a blast with special activities like capture the flag!
 How do you see without electricity in the cabin?